Updated Hud Housing Rules for an Emotional Support Animal

-In early 2020, the US Department of Housing and Urban Development (HUD) issued new rules for emotional support animals on fair housing.
+In early 2020, the US Department of Housing and Urban Development (HUD) issued new rules for emotional support animals (ESAs) on fair housing.
 These rules address major issues like what accounts for the service animal and special forms that airlines require that confirm the animal’s health and behavior.
 These new guidelines hint at a major development for ESA owners since the last update issued in 2013.

-Refer to these new rules issued in January 2020, that replace the 2013 rules.
+Refer to these new rules issued in January 2020 that replace the 2013 rules.
 This article aims to help you understand an individual’s right to be accompanied by an emotional support animal.

 Owners with an ESA letter have the following rights under the fair housing act.

-In the new rules, HUD confirms the previous rules that do not apply to emotional support animals.
-This rule means that landlords cannot restrict the breed, size, and weight of animals used as ESAs.
+HUD has new rules that landlords cannot refuse ESAs.
+This rule means landlords cannot restrict the breed, size, and weight of animals used as ESAs.
 Landlords cannot deny an ESA unless there is a valid reason.
-For example, if an ESA can be a threat to others.
+For example, if an ESA can pose a direct threat to others.

-2. Landlords should respond to a tenant’s ESA request in 10 days.
+2. Landlords Should Respond to a Tenant’s ESA Request In 10 Days

 According to HUD, landlords should respond within 10 days of receiving the accommodation request.
 Landlords cannot deny the ESA accommodation request unless an ESA is at safety risk to others.